openfaas/docs/docs/openfaas-pro/introduction.md

 * Edge Delta
 * Patchworks Integration Limited

-Tell us about your use-case for OpenFaaS Pro, CE or faasd and see what other companies are doing in the: [ADOPTERS.md file](https://github.com/openfaas/faas/blob/master/ADOPTERS.md)
+Tell us about your use-case for OpenFaaS Pro, CE or faasd and see what other companies are doing in the: [ADOPTERS file](https://github.com/openfaas/faas/blob/master/ADOPTERS)

 ### Support